manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 ---

-In addition to `select` statements SQL files and inline statements also work with other kinds of native SQL, including:
+In addition to `select` statements, SQL files and inline statements also work with other kinds of native SQL, including:
 - Data Manipulation Language (DML), statements include `insert`, `update`, and `delete`
 - Data Definition Language (DDL), statements such as `create table` and `alter table`
 - Generally, any SQL statement that returns nothing